k0T0z/tiny-language-compiler/README.md

 ### Compiler

-We are working on Mac OS X, so we need to install Xcode command line tools.
-If the following steps don't work, download them directly from [Apple Developer's website](https://developer.apple.com/download/more/).
-I'm using MinGW Compiler, eaiser install it from SourceForge or MSYS
+I'm using MinGW Compiler, either install it from SourceForge or MSYS

 ### Qt6